kwa090/alx-pre_course/README.md

-precious is a nice friend
+precious is a nice friend updated